 The City anticipates that approximately \$10 million in Low Income Housing Tax Credits, \$8 million in Section 8 resources, and \$899,750 in McKinney-Vento Homeless Assistance Act will be available to address needs and objectives identified in the Plan.
 (These are not resources that the City receives or controls.)
-The City also received a \$2,475,000 Healthy Homes Lead Grant.
-The City will also receive \$200,000 for an areawide planning grant for the Railyard Enterprise Project from the Environmental Protection Agency.
+The City also received a \$2.475 million dollar Healthy Homes Lead Grant.
+The City also received a Brownfields Economic Development Initiative (BEDI) grant in the amount of \$1,040,000 and a Section 108 Loan contract for a maximum commitment of \$2,091,000.
+Recently, the City received an Environmental Protection Agency (EPA) Area-Wide Planning Grant in the amount of \$200,000.
 Overall, the City expects to leverage \$36,892,000 in state, local, private and other federal resources for its CDBG- and HOME-funded activities.
 These are funds that the City and its subgrantees expect to raise for their budgeted activities as well as funds that the City expects outside entities to invest in development activities.

 The City will meet or exceed the requirement that "contributions must total not less than 25% of funds drawn from the jurisdiction's HOME Investment Trust Fund Treasury account in that fiscal year," excluding funds drawn for administrative and planning costs pursuant to 24 CFR 92.207.
-Sources of matching funds include, but are not limited to, the Vermont Housing and Conservation Trust Fund, the Burlington Housing

-Trust Fund, waiver of impact fees, and private debt financing secured by property owners and nonprofit organizations.
+Sources of matching funds include, but are not limited to, the Vermont Housing and Conservation Trust Fund, the Burlington Housing Trust Fund, waiver of impact fees, and private debt financing secured by property owners and nonprofit organizations.

-If appropriate, describe publicly-owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-There is no City-owned land or property that is appropriate to be used to address the needs identified in the Plan.
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan There is no City owned land or property that is appropriate to be used to address the needs identified in the Plan.